 Personal Protective Equipment (PPE)

 Another important part of the Mobile Security Patrols Code of Practice involves the safety of the mobile patrol officers.
-Along with a range of other PPE, the code stipulates that a security guard needs to carry a mobile duress device and some form of mobile communication device, which can be either a radio or a mobile phone.
+Along with a range of other PPE, the code stipulates that a security guard needs to carry some form of mobile communication device, which can be either a radio or a mobile phone.

 PTT is a revolution in telecommunications technology, combining the features and convenience of both a 2-way radio and a smartphone.
 This allows your staff to communicate across the country at the push of a button without the need for traditional radio infrastructure.
 Smartphone functionality means that the device can also incorporate patrol tours, checkpoint scans, photo attachments and incident reports.